Session Strategies

 These are two different things.

-ContainsResearch, findings, your ideasExecution steps from your document
+ContainsResearch, edge cases, goals, decisionsExecution steps from your document

 Created byYou + agents during investigationGenerated by agent in plan mode